iamjcabarra/KnobControl/README.md

 # KnobControl

 The knob control is a completely customizable widget that can be used in any iOS app.
 It also plays a little victory fanfare.

 ## Installation
-**The recommended way is to use CocoaPods.**
+The recommended way is to use ##CocoaPods##.

-### CocoaPods

 To install KnobControl, include the following in your Podfile

 ```ruby
 pod 'KnobControl', '~> 1.0.0'